Nicholas Childs: Life and career

 Childs was born on 7 October 1961 in Wales.
-He playing baritone horn at a young age with guidance from his father John.
+He started playing baritone horn at a young age with guidance from his father John.
 Childs first performed with the Tredegar Junior Band and later the National Youth Brass Band of Great Britain.

 At age 16, Childs became the Welsh and British Euphonium Champion.
-In 1985, he was voted Euphonium Player of The Year.
+In 1985, he was voted International Euphonium Player of the Year.

 Childs and his brother Bob toured internationally as the Childs Brothers.
-They debuted in Royal Albert Hall in 1984, His playing career included being Principal Euphonium at Grimethorpe Colliery Band and later the Foden's Band.
+They debuted in Royal Albert Hall in 1984.
+His playing career included being Principal Euphonium at Grimethorpe Colliery Band and later the Foden's Band.
 Later performance appointments included euphonium tutor at the Royal Northern College of Music, Salford University and Huddersfield University.

 Currently, Childs is the conductor and music director for the award-winning, Black Dyke Band.
 Under his baton, the band has won three European Championships.

 Childs is married to Alison Childs, an administrator and brass instrumentalist.
 Their daughter Rebecca is also a baritone instrumentalist.
+His nephew, David Childs, the son of Bob Childs, is also a euphonium player.